MirageNet/Mirage/doc/Articles/General/Start.md

 Fix non-player prefabs such as enemies:
 -   Add the `NetworkIdentify` component
--   Add the `NetworkTransform` component
+-   Add the correct component needed to sync movement as state above with player movement.
--   Register spawnable Prefabs with the `ClientObjectManager`
+-   Once all objects have a network identity.
+Find ClientObjectManager under the `networkmanager` game object in scene and hit register prefabs.
 -   Update scripts with game state and actions

 ## Spawners